Organ Donation in ArkansasPage Overview

 Organ donation in Arkansas is administered by Donate Life Arkansas.

 Every 16 minutes, another person is added to the list of people who need organs.
-Since 1988, more than 336,000 kidney transplants have been performed in the US.
-Over 28,000 organ transplants were performed in 2012 alone.
+Annually, more than 336,000 kidney transplants are performed in the US.
+In 2012 alone, over 28,000 organ transplants were performed.

 If you sign up as an organ donor today, you could give someone a second chance at life when you pass in the future.